Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Certification of ground state energy estimates

-Our test will be based on ``zooming into'' the peak around the estimate we found with our sampling algorithm and testing whether the variance is larger than expected.
+Our test will be based on ``zooming into'' the peak around the given estimate and testing whether the variance is larger than expected.
 That is, we will condition the distribution around $\hat{E}_0$ and estimate its variance.

-But it is not a given that conditioning around $\hat{E}_0$ will also yield a distribution that is a mixture of Gaussians.
+But it is not given that conditioning around $\hat{E}_0$ will also yield a distribution that is a mixture of Gaussians.
 Thus, we will show that this is approximately the case if we have a well-defined peak in the distribution.

 Before we prove our theorem showing how conditioning on an interval yields another mixture of Gaussians, let us again give some intuition.
 Given some peak $\hat{E}_0$ that we identified, we will truncate to some interval $[\hat{E}_0- L, \hat{E}_0+L]$, with